 - The reasons the parent is proposing to move

 - Whether the children want to move if they are mature enough for their input to be deemed appropriate

 In most cases, modifying the visitation plan accompanies the approval of a relocation request.
 A change in the child-custody plan may accompany a denial of a relocation motion if the parent intends to move without the children.

 Call our North County lawyers about resolving relocation and custody disputes

-For assistance with your relocation and child custody dispute, call Silverman & Silverman, Attorneys at Law at 760-512-3251 or online to schedule your free initial phone consultation.
+For assistance with your relocation and child-custody dispute, call Silverman Family Law, APC, at 760-512-3251 or contact me online to schedule your free, initial phone consultation.
 Sunday appointments are available.

 Silverman Family Law, APC, located in Carlsbad, California, serves clients in and around Carlsbad, San Diego, Vista, Escondido, Del Mar, Solana Beach, Rancho Santa Fe, Encinitas, La Jolla, Mira Mesa, Poway, Rancho Bernardo, San Marcos and all North County San Diego.